nathanjhood/UBento/README.md

 ## Todo:

-- Finish X-Server helper
+- Finish X-Server encryption helper function
-- Use the shared WSLENV variable to link the distro user to the Windows user and '.Xauthority' keypath
+- Use the shared WSLENV variable to link the distro userspace, to the Windows userspace
+- Use WSLENV to share a single, translatable '.Xauthority' keypath between both userspaces (this works for SSH keys and symlinks...)
+- Investigate usage of user-login password as an MIT-encrypted env variable (like github.SECRETs) for Git control, intializing DBus with as sudo during startup routine, and authenticating the X-Server encryption layer step
-- Implement as a shell script
+- Implement as a shell-scripted front-end for a fast, flexible, potentially CI-capable* Ubuntu-Minimal deployment

+*where the ```unmaximize``` command and other rehydrations can be averted from use cases.

 ## Notes: